Lightstreamer/Lightstreamer-kafka-connector/README.md

 which defines the mapping between the source Kafka topic (`<topic-name>`) and the target items (`<item1>`, `<item2>`, `<itemN>`, etc.).

-This configuration enables the implementation of various mapping scenarios:
+This configuration enables the implementation of various mapping scenarios, as shown by the following examples:

 - _One To One_